Device that prompted emergency landing in Kenya was not a bomb, airline says

 “It seems like a nasty joke,” he said.
 “This is behavior which is in extremely bad taste.”

-The 473 stranded passengers and crew were evacuated from the aircraft by slides and accommodated at a hotel in Mombasa before being returned to France, he said.
+The 473 stranded passengers and crew were evacuated from the aircraft by slides.
+They were accommodated at a hotel in Mombasa, and would travel on to France in the next few hours, Gagey said.

 Permission to land